s0oraj/ScienceGlass/README.md

  ## Features

  -  Users can set the number of recent post they want to see.
-If a user sets his preference to three posts then the user is only shown three recent posts from the ScienceGlass blog
+For example, if a user sets his preference to three posts then the user is only shown three recent posts from the ScienceGlass blog
  -  Swapping and Deleting of Data: Users can tap on a post and swipe right to remove it from screen.
 And users can also tap on a post and change its location by moving it up or down the list of posts fom the website.
 Refresh button will restore all data back to its original configuration.
  -  Change layout: Users can customize what layout they want to see their posts in.
 Two layouts are provided: LinearLayout and GridLayout.